SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Inspector/Inspector.md

 ![Inspect max value tab. %width=60&anchor=InspectorMaxValueTab](figures/InspectorExpansionMax.png)

+### Removing the evaluator

-However as we can see in Figure *@InspectorMaxValueTab@*, the `self` in the evaluator does not match the `self` in the max value, which is confusing.
+As we can see in Figure *@InspectorMaxValueTab@*, the `self` in the evaluator does not match the `self` in the max value, which is confusing.
 So we will hide the evaluator.

 ```
 OrderedCollection << inspectionMaxValueContext: aContext